NeverWitness/tech-fee-system/docs/en-US/price-structure/basic-goods-and-beyond.md

 In modern societies, this typically includes:

 * Treatment of common illnesses
-* Access to essential medications
+* Essential medications
 * Basic public health services

-Large disparities in healthcare access can quickly widen differences in living conditions.
+Large disparities in healthcare access can quickly amplify differences in living conditions.

+---

 ### Basic Education

-Education is no longer only a matter of cultural development, but directly affects individual opportunities.
+In modern societies, education is no longer only about cultural development, but directly affects individual opportunities.
 Basic education typically includes:

-* Fundamental knowledge
+* Foundational knowledge
 * Basic vocational skills
-* Core digital literacy
+* Basic digital literacy

-Differences in educational access often expand inequality over time.
+Differences in educational resources often expand inequality over time.

+---

 ### Basic Communication

-In an information-based society, communication capability is essential for participation.
+In an information society, communication capacity has become essential for social participation.
 Basic communication typically includes:

-* Internet connectivity
+* Internet access
-* Access to information services
+* Basic information services
-* Use of basic digital tools
+* Use of essential digital tools

-Lack of communication access may directly limit opportunities.
+Lack of communication access may directly limit access to information and opportunities.

+---

 ### Basic Transportation

-Transportation affects an individual’s ability to access:
+Transportation affects an individual’s:

-* Employment opportunities
+* Access to employment
-* Education
+* Access to education
 * Social participation

-Thus, basic transportation services are an important component of modern life.
+Therefore, basic transportation is also an important component of modern life.

+---

 ### Basic Cultural and Entertainment Participation

-In modern societies, cultural and entertainment activities are not merely consumption, but also socially meaningful.
+In modern societies, cultural and entertainment activities are not merely consumption, but also have social significance.
 Examples include:

-* Access to cultural activities
+* Basic cultural activities
-* Basic entertainment content
+* Access to basic entertainment content
 * Public cultural spaces

-These contribute to social participation and psychological well-being.
+These contribute to social inclusion and psychological well-being.

 ---

 ## II.
 Experience Upgrades

-Once essential needs are met, goods and services often provide **enhanced experiences**.
+After basic needs are met, goods and services often provide **experience-level enhancements**.
-These upgrades typically manifest as:
+These upgrades typically involve:

 * Higher quality
 * Greater efficiency
-* Improved design
+* Better design
-* Expanded functionality
+* More advanced functionality

-Experience upgrades are not necessary for survival, but they significantly improve quality of life.
+Experience upgrades are not necessary for survival but can significantly improve quality of life.
 Examples include:

-* Larger or more comfortable housing
+* Larger living spaces
 * Premium healthcare services
 * Expanded educational resources
-* Higher-quality cultural and entertainment options
+* Higher-quality cultural and entertainment experiences

 These upgrades form layered consumption structures.

 ---

 ## III.
-Hierarchy of Experience Upgrades
+The Hierarchy of Experience Upgrades

 Experience upgrades typically exhibit a clear hierarchical structure.
-For example:

-In housing:
+For example, in housing:

 * Basic housing
 * More comfortable housing